fiskaltrust/middleware-launcher/README.md

 * The launcher may need to be run as an administrator
 * No Tls certificates can be set

+---

+**Q:** The Launcher fails with the messages `Host ... has shutdown.` and `Restarting ...`.

+**A:** The Launcher could probably not bind to the configured `launcherPort`.
+Try setting another port in the configuration.
+This is a [known issue](https://github.com/fiskaltrust/middleware-launcher/issues/98) that will be fixed in a future version.

 ## Contributing
 We welcome all kinds of contributions and feedback, e.g. via issues or pull requests, and want to thank every future contributors in advance!